-It’s taken me near a decade to understand that this difference can play out in small, tiny, minuscule acts.
-Taking things one day at a time, I patiently work away at solutions that will be part of a bigger success.
-So what’s the big picture, what is it that we are trying to achieve?
+It’s taken me nearly a decade to understand that this difference can play out in small, tiny, even minuscule acts.
+Taking things one day at a time, I patiently while away at solutions that will make an impact.
+So what’s the big picture—what is it that we are trying to achieve?
 Paul Hawken and his tribe call it Drawdown.
-We, as a collective community are working towards drawing down greenhouse gas concentrations in our atmosphere.
+We, as a collective community, are working towards drawing down the greenhouse gas concentrations in our atmosphere.

 Why trees you ask?
-Well, they provide oxygen.
-And even better than that, they absorb carbon dioxide.
+For one, they provide oxygen and absorb carbon dioxide.
 Since we as humans inhale oxygen and exhale carbon, I’d say that trees give us life.
 When you connect with nature, you see that everything is connected.
 Without trees, we would not be able to breathe clean air.

 In March 2015, we reached an unsafe level of carbon dioxide in our atmosphere—over 400 parts per million.
 According to Bill McKibben's 350 movement, if we want to maintain a safe level of carbon, we need to get and stay below 350 ppm.
 This will take a collective effort that emphasizes, first and foremost, reducing our carbon emissions and lowering our current carbon levels.

 While the big picture is technically bringing down Co2 levels below 400 ppm, the even bigger picture is quality of life.
 That’s what I’m after for myself, and the 7 billion+ people I share this beautiful Earth with.

 Together we’re building a more sustainable planet—and in order to build a strong foundation, we need pillars.
 One Tree Planted answers the question Why Trees? with 6 solid reasons.
 These reasons inform the act of tree planting and outline the core benefits of the act.
 The first pillar is, of course, air, because it’s absolutely vital to our existence.